nobruin/loanapp/docs/development.md

 docker run -p 8080:8080 loan-app-backend:latest
 ```

-### Production Considerations
-- Replace H2 with a production database (PostgreSQL, MySQL)
-- Configure proper security settings
-- Set up monitoring and logging
-- Use environment-specific configuration files
+### Cloud Deployment & CI/CD
+- Cloud simulation/staging is performed via Railway, with deploys triggered by pushing a version git tag (`v*`).
+- CI/CD workflows run on every pull request and tag push, building, linting, and testing your code, as well as enforcing commit/PR conventions.
+- See the main project README for full details on cloud deployment, tagging, and GitHub Actions.

 ## Troubleshooting

 ### Common Issues

-**H2 console not loading:**
+**Database connection errors:**
-- Ensure the app is running
+- Verify PostgreSQL is running locally when not using Docker
-- Visit `/h2-console` (exact path configured)
-- Check that H2 console is enabled in configuration

-**Cannot connect to database:**
-- Verify the JDBC URL matches the configuration
+- JDBC URL must match your environment (see `application-dev.yml`)
-- Check that the database driver is available
-- Ensure no other application is using the same database
+- H2 is only used for tests, not development/production

 **Port already in use:**
 - Change `server.port` in `application.yml`